 Badging and Certification with Learn Chef

-Do you want to motivate your learners to progress through your courses?
+Do you want to motivate your learners to progress through your self-paced training courses?
 Do you want your learners to promote their achievements and promote your brand on social media?

 Well, badges are a proven tool to achieve these objectives!

 In this blog post, I’m going to tell you about one of our customers, Chef, who has been using badges to encourage learners to progress through a sequence of courses, earn badges for each course completed and then post those badges to LinkedIn.

 We worked together with the Learn Chef team and the Chef marketing team leading up to the launch on a number of exciting initiatives: